 Since the VPN industry is growing every day, most VPN providers opt for the paid revenue model.
 This is understandable since ensuring consumers’ satisfaction requires considerable hard work and resources on the part of the companies.

-Best VPN for Kindle Fire: FAQs
+FAQs: Best VPN for Kindle Fire In New Zealand

 The second option is to wait for Amazon to release the app in your region before you can start enjoying your Kindle to its full potential.